Focus On Political Parties

 For a One Nation Cameron Government

-– Whereas the predominant idea during the Thatcher period was that wealth created by the rich would ‘trickle down’ to lower income groups, the Cameron Government have been pursued the idea that poverty has to be tackled directly.
-Cameron defined ‘helping people out of poverty’ as one of the key aspects of Progressive Conservatism and bringing people off benefits has been presented as a means of doing this.
+– Whereas the predominant idea during the Thatcher period was that wealth created by the rich would ‘trickle down’ to lower income groups, the Cameron Government pursued the idea that poverty has to be tackled directly.
+Cameron defined ‘helping people out of poverty’ as one of the key aspects of Progressive Conservatism and bringing people off benefits was presented as a means of doing this.
 The Troubled Families Initiative was designed to change the behaviour of problem families and integrate them into the rest of society.

 – Cameron adopted the traditional Conservative idea that voluntary organisations and the family are important in binding society together, in contrast to Thatcherite ideas of individualism.
 The’ Big Society’ initiative was designed to encourage local organisations and volunteers to provide services and improve neighbourhoods.
 The limited success of the initiative led Cameron to abandon the initiative by the end of the Coalition Government.
-The Cameron Governments have also promoted some decentralisation of power to local communities and local councils in contrast to the centralisation of the Thatcher period.
+The Cameron Governments promoted some decentralisation of power to local communities and local councils in contrast to the centralisation of the Thatcher period.

 For a Thatcherite Cameron Government

-– The promotion of competition has continued in the public sector with a large planned increase in free schools and the awarding of contracts in the NHS to private firms.
+– The promotion of competition continued in the public sector with a large planned increase in free schools and the awarding of contracts in the NHS to private firms.